Onsaw/multiverse-of-multicluster-madness/docs/discovery/current-state-questions.md

 5. How are you currently managing your SSL certificates?
 6. Are there additional security concerns around access currently implemented?
 7. Given your current security posture, how does your organization align with industry best practices?
+8. Do you also require 2-step verification for Admin accounts?

 ### SRE considerations